leoloso/graphql-by-pop.com/docs/extended/pql-language-features.md

 An expression, defined through symbols `%...%`, is a variable used by directives to pass values to each other.
 An expression can be pre-defined by the directive or created on-the-fly in the query itself.

 In the example below, an array contains strings to translate and the language to translate the string to.
-The array element is passed from directive `<forEach>` to directive `<advancePointerInArray>` through pre-defined expression `%value%`, and the language code is passed from directive `<advancePointerInArray>` to directive `<translate>` through variable `%toLang%`, which is defined only in the query:
+The array element is passed from directive `<forEach>` to directive `<advancePointerInArrayOrObject>` through pre-defined expression `%value%`, and the language code is passed from directive `<advancePointerInArrayOrObject>` to directive `<translate>` through variable `%toLang%`, which is defined only in the query:

 ```less
 /?query=